AmericanPhilosophicalSociety/RevCityDocs/copibook-scanner-workflow.md

 **Frame name** - Leave as Main_frame

 **Name pattern**
- * add root file name in first box
+ * Add root file name in first box
- * delete all text in third box
+ * Delete all text in third box
- * you should see a preview of the file name in Name preview field
+ * You should see a preview of the file name in Name preview field

 **Number of digits** - 3

-**Increment** - 1
+**Increment** - 1 (this indicates you would like to start at 1)

 ![limp capture full screen]({{ site.baseurl }}/assets/copibook_3.png)
 ![limp capture right click menu]({{ site.baseurl }}/assets/copibook_4.png)